-The Mysterious Rhinestone Cowboy shows a consolidation of Coe's talent with more than a hint of new direction-down non-country IAN DOVE roads.
+The Mysterious Rhinestone Cowboy shows a consolidation of Coe's talent with more than a hint of new direction-down non-country roads.
+IAN DOVE

-Doc & Merle Wotson
+Doc & Merle Watson

-Two Days In November Poppy PP-LA210-G (record) PP-EA212-G (8-track tape) in penal institutions, from re- Doc Watson is an original.
+Two Days In November Poppy PP-LA210-G (record) PP-EA212-G (8-track tape) Doc Watson is an original. form school to penitentiary.
+He's a star, but you get the